amcginlay/eks-demos/doc/03-cloud9/README.md

 ```

 The standard Cloud9 environment has a small (10gb) root volume.
-To ensure we don't exhaust this storage extend the root volume to 30gb.
+To ensure you don't exhaust this storage extend the root volume to 30gb.
 ```bash
 region=$(curl --silent http://169.254.169.254/latest/meta-data/placement/region)
 instance_id=$(curl --silent http://169.254.169.254/latest/meta-data/instance-id)